spfitzpatrick/getdata-009/CodeBook.md

 - Numeric subject identifier
 - Textual description of the activity being carried out by the subject
-- Textual description of the aggregation method applied to the original source data (mean) 79 measurements selected from the original source data.
-For each unique combination of subject and activity the mean of all samples across all 79 variables is computed
+- Textual description of the aggregation method applied to the original source data (mean) of the 79 measurements selected from the original source data.
+For each unique combination of subject and activity the mean of all samples across all 79 variables is computed.

 The 79 measurements are listed below: